 The spiral-bound parent manual describes how the course works and has weekly supply lists (for lab resources), but the bulk of the book is an “answer key.”
 I put answer key in quotes since Ardoin tries to cover all of the essential information students should be including in their own responses for the weekly questions, quizzes, exams, and lab activities.
 This means that a parent does not need to consult all of the resources for him or herself.
 However, I suspect that students will often come up with answers not covered in Ardoin’s answers, and then parents might need to double check resources used by the student.
 (Students aren’t directed to note which resources they used, but it might be helpful to come up with some abbreviation system to identify sources of information used so that parents can double check easily if needed.)

 While students can work independently on their research, parents might need to be more involved at first as students become familiar with how the course works.
 As I mentioned before, parents also need to discuss students' answers with them, using the material in the parent manual for their own reference as needed.
 Nevertheless, the course is relatively easy for parents to oversee, and even more so if you are able to join with others for a group class for the lab work.

 The course package includes the 157-page parent manual, the student manual, and a packet of quizzes and final exams.
-You can purchase extra student manuals for $24.99 each.
+You can purchase extra student manuals separately.

 The discovery approach used in this course is likely to produce better learning results than a standard textbook even if the course doesn’t cover as much material.
 I really appreciate having an option like this since I expect that many students will prefer this approach.